ddev/ddev/docs/users/cli-usage.md

 _Note: ddev config will prompt you for a project name, docroot, and project type._

-After you've run `ddev config`, you're ready to start running your project.
+After `ddev config`, you're ready to start running your project.
 Run ddev using:

 ```
 ddev start